malrase/malrase.github.io/source/_posts/2014-07-19-cloud-9-prague.markdown

 <div itemprop="description">

   <p><a href="http://www.cloud9.cz/"><span itemprop="itemreviewed">Cloud 9</span></a> (or, in full, Cloud 9 Sky Bar & Lounge) is located in the <a href="https://www.google.com/maps/preview?safe=off&ie=UTF-8&fb=1&cid=4324379790027078551&q=Hilton+Prague+Hotel&ei=BVnGU-X9E-aV7Ab6loCQDQ&ved=0CMQBEPwSMAo">Hilton</a>, just east of the central Old Town district of Prague.
-It's got pretty good reviews – especially extolling the views over Prague.
+It's got pretty good reviews, most extolling the views over Prague.
 So, of course we had to go.</p>

-  <p>Firstly: getting to the Hilton is surprisingly tricky.
+  <p>Firstly: getting to the Hilton is surprisingly tricky. (<strong>NB</strong>: there are two Hiltons in Prague, the more central <a href="http://d1pa4et5htdsls.cloudfront.net/images/vfml/1/1/2/9/6/1/5/709926e0_prgothi_74095_s-original.jpg">Hilton Prague Old Town</a> and the <a href="http://www.hotels-in-czech.com/clfiles/photos/big/29-hilton-budova.jpg">Hilton Prague</a>.
+This is in the latter.)
 It's strange how much Prague changes between the first and eighth districts.
 It quickly goes from windy cobblestone streets to broad roads and unfriendly pedestrian crossings.
 The Hilton itself takes up a whole square block, yet finding the right route to get there – even finding the right entrance to use – was confusing.
-We found our way by the tourists forming a trail on their way to the Old Town.</p>
+We just about managed by following the tourists forming a trail on their way to the Old Town.</p>

   <p>Once you've found your way in (use the west entrance to the Hilton, and take a sharp right for the lift to the ninth floor), the views are the first thing that strike you.
 It was early evening as we came in, and the sun slowly setting gave some nice cloud patterns.
 However, I guess I was expecting more of a grand view of the <em>centre</em> of Prague.
 Instead, you get a beautiful view of the Allianz building next door.</p>